 Counselors play a crucial role in our one-week residential camp.
-For every 2 counselors we may have up to 9 campers, so every counselor makes a big difference in how many campers we may have!
+We need at least two counselors per cabin, so every counselor makes a big difference in how many campers we may have!

 Together with at least one other adult, counselors reside in the cabins with their assigned campers, who are divided by age and gender, throughout the entire week.
 Counselors take primary responsibility for the health and well-being of campers as well as provide support during activities.
 For a detailed description of responsibilities, click here.